Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Convergence Analysis

 When special settings are considered, the convergence rate reduces to well-known expressions.
-In particular, when strong convexity and smoothness hold globally on $\mathbb{R}^d$, i.e., $\tau_\mu=\tau_g=\tau_\ell = 0$, we have $\Delta_{\rm stat} = 0$, implying that NetLASSO converges to an $\varepsilon$-solution of (\ref{eq:I/O}) in $O(\kappa \log (1/\varepsilon))$ iterations.
-This recovers the result in \cite{sun2019distributed}.
-When the network is fully connected, the first term in $\Delta_{\rm stat}$ vanishes (as $\rho=0$), implying that NetLASSO converges linearly to a neighborhood of $\htheta$ of size $O((\tau_\nu + \tau_g) \nu^2 /L_\Sigma))$.
-This rate matches that of the centralized PGD under RSC/RSM (up to constant factors) established in~\cite{agarwal2012fast}. \\[1ex] $\bullet$ \textbf{Interplay between optimization and communication.} Convergence of NetLASSO is established, in particular, under condition \eqref{eq:condition_on_rho}.
+In particular, for strongly convex and smooth losses, i.e., $\tau_\mu=\tau_g=\tau_\ell = 0$, we have $\Delta_{\rm stat} = 0$, implying that DGT converges to an $\varepsilon$-solution of (\ref{p:regularized_ERM_constraint}) in $O(\kappa \log (1/\varepsilon))$ iterations.
+This recovers the result in \citep{sun2019distributed}.
+When the network is fully connected, the first term in $\Delta_{\rm stat}$ vanishes (as $\rho=0$), implying that DGT converges linearly to a neighborhood of $\htheta$ of size $O((\tau_\nu + \tau_g) \nu^2 /L_\Sigma))$.
+This rate matches (up to constant factors) that of the centralized PGD under RSC/RSM established in~\citep{agarwal2012fast}. \\[1ex] $\bullet$ \textbf{Interplay between optimization and communication.} Convergence of DGT is established, in particular, under condition \eqref{eq:rho_final_condition}.
 This reveals an interesting interplay between communication cost and hardness of the optimization problem.
-The quantity $\ell_\Sigma/\mu_\Sigma$ can be viewed as the restricted condition number of the local losses $\cL_i$ (cf.~Assumption~\ref{assump:L_RSS}); larger $\ell_\Sigma/\mu_\Sigma$ and $s \tau_\ell/\mu_\Sigma$ correspond to more ill conditioned $\cL_i$.
+The quantity $\ell_\Sigma/\mu_\Sigma$ can be viewed as the restricted condition number of the local losses $\cL_i$ (cf.~Assumption~\ref{assump:L_RSS}); larger $\ell_\Sigma/\mu_\Sigma$ and $s \tau_\ell/\mu_\Sigma$ correspond to more ill conditioned functions $\cL_i$.
 Therefore, the more ill conditioned $\cL_i,$ the more connected the network must be to achieve convergence the rate of centralized PGD.
-When the network topology is given, the associated $\rho$ might not satisfy \eqref{eq:condition_on_rho}.
+When the network topology is given, the associated $\rho$ might not satisfy \eqref{eq:rho_final_condition}.
 If so, one can still enforce the desired threshold on $\rho$ by employing multiple rounds of communications.
-This will be discussed in detail in the next section.
+This will be discussed in detail in the next subsection.